craigbrinkerhoff/BIGER/README.md

 #for the full list of hyperparameters that can be changed, run this:
 prior_settings()
 ```
+One can also manually specify these within the biker_priors() function.
+Consult the help key in R to see examples.
+The 'cv2sigma()' function is included to do this if you want to specify sigmpa hyperparameters by the cofficient of variation cv.

 ## Troubleshooting
-Use the help key in RStudio to get function options and email cbrinkerhoff[at]umass[dot]edu for further help!
+Use the help key in R to get function options and email cbrinkerhoff[at]umass[dot]edu for further help!